ABI, CEREN -

 BARDEEN, REGAN BUCK -

-The history of the book in twentieth-century Yorubaland, Nigeria, and the role of writers, printers and readers in the formation of new Yoruba political and religious identities.
+The history of the book in southwestern Nigeria, the role of publishers and readers in the formation of new Yoruba identities and the politics of print culture in Africa.

 BARNHART, MEGAN KATHLEEN -